 In 2002, Washington passed a primary seat belt law and the seat belt use rate rose to 92 percent the very next year.
 The seat belt use rate has remained level at 94.5 percent for the last several years.

 In 2015, 551 people were killed in traffic crashes in Washington.
 Of those who died, 112 were not using a seat belt.
-Some who see these numbers might think, “if 80 percent of the people who died in car crashes were wearing seat belts, doesn’t that mean not wearing a seat belt is five times safer than wearing one?”
+Some who see these numbers might think, “If 80 percent of the people who died in car crashes were wearing seat belts, doesn’t that mean not wearing a seat belt is five times safer than wearing one?”
 No, it doesn’t, and here’s why: About 95 percent of all drivers in Washington wear a seat belt, leaving 5 percent as non-users.
 Those non-users make up 20 percent of traffic fatalities.
 This makes your odds of dying in a car crash four times greater if you don’t wear a seat belt.

 ###